devonartis/aws-security-workshops/identity-serverless-round/serverless-round-build.md

 #### Task 1 - Reduce the attack surface of the origin

 Ensure the application serves content out through the CloudFront Distribution and that your end users can **only** access the application through CloudFront URLs and not Amazon S3 URLs.
 As part of this configuration your end users should **not** be able to affect the availability or integrity of the application.
+Lastly, your Administrators and Operators (Role name: identity-wksp-serverless-operate) should still be able to perform the functions as permitted by their IAM policies.

 ##### Key Security Benefits